Assassination of Nikolay Bobrikov: Reactions and significance of the murder

 On the other hand, the traditional Uusi Suometar newspaper condemned the act by writing about it under the title "Rikos [A crime]": "A crime is always a crime, no end purposes can alter this - the people of Finland want peace, it is their wish to resume the circumstances where the emperor and the people in full mutual understanding work for the same and right ends.
 Because of this we want to do away with responsibility to the disgusting and heinous crime which happened here yesterday."
 Juho Paasikivi, a future president of Finland, wrote an editorial in the newspaper condemning the murder.
 The traditional Finns and the clergy condemned the act in general for both political and ethical reasons.
 When Paasikivi described Bobrikov's murder as a "disgusting and heinous crime" in his editorial, his choice of words was met with hostility.
 Paasikivi later wrote in his memoirs that he had felt Schauman's act was heroic and that he understood its significance, but he had not dared to say this aloud at the time for fear of repercussions.

+The assassination also gained news coverage abroad, made possible by the widespread use of the telegraph and by news agencies.
+The assassination was covered in the news in San Francisco, Honolulu and Mexico already on the next day.

 Eight months after Bobrikov's murder, a student, Lennart Hohenthal, shot and killed procurator Eliel Soisalon-Soininen, a pro-Russian politician, who the activists saw as a supporter of Russification.
 Hohenthal had earlier planned to murder Bobrikov, but after Schauman's action, he chose Soisalon-Soininen as a new target.
 The example Schauman and Hohenthal had set encouraged young Finnish activists to engage in further violence towards Russian authorities and pro-Russian Finnish politicians.
 A third and final known assassination took place in different circumstances in 1922, when a Finnish nobleman, Ernst Tandefelt, shot interior minister Heikki Ritavuori.
 Tandefelt mentioned having been inspired by Schauman and Hohenthal.

+To this day, there is a small plaque in the stairway of the Government Palace (which previously served as the main building of the Senate) at the site of the assassination, bearing the Latin inscription Se pro patria dedit ("Gave himself to his country").

 Cultural references

+The assassination has been depicted in three films, Kajastus (1930), February Manifesto (1939) and Trust (1976).
+In each of them, the assassination scene was filmed at the location of the real assassination in the Government Palace.
+Schauman was played by his relative Runar Schauman in the first two, and by Runar's son Göran Schauman in Trust.

 The date of the assassination coincides with part of the novel Ulysses by James Joyce.
 The assassination is briefly mentioned in the novel.